vjmadrid/workspace-metrics-lab/demo-elk-log-basic/README.md

-# demo-kafka-spring-boot-basic-with-config
+# demo-elk-log-basic

-This project represents a basic example of working with **Kafka** and configuration classes
+This project represents a basic example of working with **logs**

-Send and receive "Hello World! "+new Date() message
+Generate different log messages types (random)

 This projects stands out for: